For world leading expertise in digital preservation

 Involved with the Alliance for Permanent Access (APA) from its start to its establishment, David Giaretta became the Director of the APA in July 2010.

-In 2011 his book “Advanced Digital Preservation” was published; a full list of publications are available here.
+In 2011 his book “Advanced Digital Preservation” was published.

 Most organisations depend on their digitally encoded intellectual capital.
 Backup plans can help ensure business continuity in case of disaster but how can your organisation ensure that it benefits from its digital capital?